21-year-old man injured in north Columbus shooting

 A group of people, ages 21, 19, 16 and 15, was at the Star Lanes Polaris located at 8655 Lyra Drive.

-Someone from this group got into an argument with a man who was inside a white Infiniti SUV, according to police.
+Someone from the group was arguing with a man who was inside a white Infiniti SUV, according to police.

 The man was driven to a hospital and is expected to survive his injuries.